twilliams1988/bookmark_manager/README.md

 USER STORIES:

-As a user of the website
+As a time-pressed user
-So I can see the links of websites
-I want to be able to show a list of links
+So that I can quickly go to web sites I regularly visit I would like to see a list of links on the homepage

 As a user of the website
 So I can remember my favourite websites